Featured

 What am I doing and why am I doing it: recovery run?
 A workout to maintain what I have gained in the past?
 New stress?
 The overall training history will provide the necessary context.

-Doing the fancy new pyramid interval workout in the latest Runner’s World magazine may seem fun.
+Doing the fancy new pyramid interval workout from the latest Runner’s World magazine may seem fun.
 But if I don’t put it in the context of my training and understand its purpose then it may do nothing for improving me as a runner.

-So, keep it simple.
+So: keep it simple.
 Stress the body sufficiently and regularly but give it ample time to recover while maintain what has already been gained.

 I am fully aware that some of the explanations and concepts outlined here are an oversimplification of human physiology and training science.
 This is deliberate.
 There are way smarter people out there, who go deep into every little- and important detail.
 What I maintain, though, is that those details matter little if the fundamental parts of training are not understood nor put into practice.